Israel in the Eurovision Song Contest 2007

-Israel participated in the Eurovision Song Contest 2007 with the song "Push the Button" written by Kobi Oz.
-The song was performed by the band Teapacks, which was internally selected by the Israeli broadcaster Israel Broadcasting Authority (IBA) in January 2007 to compete at the 2007 contest in Helsinki, Finland.
-The song Teapacks would perform at Eurovision was selected through the national final Kdam Eurovision 2007 which took place on 27 February 2007 that featured four songs.
+Israel was represented at the Eurovision Song Contest 2007 with the song "Push the Button", written by Kobi Oz, and performed by the band Teapacks.
+The Israeli participating broadcaster, the Israel Broadcasting Authority (IBA), selected its entry through the national final Kdam Eurovision 2007, after having previously selected the performers internally in January 2007.
+The national final took place on 27 February 2007 and featured four songs.
 "Push the Button" emerged as the winning song after achieving the highest score following the combination of votes from an eleven-member jury panel, an online vote and a public vote.

 Israel competed in the semi-final of the Eurovision Song Contest which took place on 10 May 2007.
 Performing during the show in position 2, "Push the Button" was not announced among the top 10 entries of the semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Israel placed twenty-fourth out of the 28 participating countries in the semi-final with 17 points.